amirlebedev/Steganography/README.md

 # Steganography

-Please install opencv-python on your computer
+Please install opencv-python on your computer for the program to work.